 GelRed® is a very stable dye.
-Store GelRed® at room temperature, protected from light.
+Store 10,000X solution and dilute solutions of GelRed® at room temperature, protected from light.
 Dye precipitation may occur at lower temperatures, resulting in lower signal or the appearance of precipitate on the surface of the gel.
 If this occurs, heat the solution to 45-50°C for two minutes and vortex.
 GelRed® is stable for at least one year from the date it is received.